lps-rocks/Pelican-Keeper/README.md

 ### Currently being worked on
 - [x] Finish adding Pagination
+- [ ] Customizable Embed Message and Structure
 - [ ] Add Joinable IP:Port to the displayed server information

 ## Setup in Pelican